yesnik/symfony-guides/doctrine.md

 ```
 composer require orm
 ```
 This command will require packages from [orm-pack](https://github.com/symfony/orm-pack).
+A pack is just a shortcut to install several packages.

 Edit `.env` to define `DATABASE_URL`: